zachsnow/patrim-vscode/README.md

 VS Code window with the extension running.
 Then open a `.pat` file and have a look -- it should be colorized.

+Alternatively, run `pnpm run dev` to install the current working directory in VS Code.

 ## Installing from source

 To install the extension from source, first back-up your installed VS Code extensions